bogdan/blog/_posts/2012-01-10-datagrid-reports-release-gem.markdown

 {% highlight sh %}
 rake datagrid:copy_partials
 {% endhighlight %}
-This will create the following files in your rails root directory:
+This will create the following files in your Rails root directory:

 <pre>
 <code>